tayloraburgess/django-chat/README.md

 8. If you haven't previously, install SQLite and Redis--e.g. `brew install sqlite` & `brew install redis`

 ### In the `frontend` directory:
 (Note: only necessary for development.
-A complete React build is already packaged and included in the 'backend' directory.
+A complete React build is already packaged and included in the `backend` directory.
 If you only want to run/test the app locally, skip these steps.)

 1. If you haven't previously, install [node.js](https://nodejs.org)